djannot/dcos-demos/dcos-secure-pipeline/README.md

 ![nifi-invoke-http-ssl-enable](images/nifi-invoke-http-ssl-enable.png)

 Click on the `Enable` icon and enable it.
+You may have to click on the `Refresh` icon to have access to the `Enable` icon.

 Double click on the `PublishKafka_1_0` processor.